hitblast/avro.py/README.md

 ## License

-This project has been licensed under the [MIT License](https://github.com/hitblast/avro.py/blob/main/LICENSE).
+This project has been licensed under the [Apache 2.0 License](https://github.com/hitblast/avro.py/blob/main/LICENSE).